LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

    * [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards): This software is the most widely used and robust.
 Other software may be lacking in certain features and are generally not recommended.
   ## Monitoring Software
    * [HWiNFO](https://www.hwinfo.com/download/): HWiNFO is the most frequently used monitor software as it presents the values of all the sensors available and is a good software to have when overclocking your CPU, RAM, and GPU.
-   * [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/): GPU-Z is a software that will report the model, VBIOS, and version of your GPU.
+   * [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/): GPU-Z is a software that will report the model, VBIOS, and the hardware specifics of your GPU.
    * [OCCT](https://www.ocbase.com/download): OCCT is a piece of software that stress tests while providing sensor values from HWiNFO.
 This can be used instead of HWiNFO while running an OCCT test.
   ## Benchmarks
   ### Recommended